cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ### Logstash

-Logstash is a powerful tool that integrates with a wide variety of deployments.
+[Logstash][logstash] is a powerful tool that integrates with a wide variety of deployments.
 It offers a large selection of plugins to help you parse, enrich, transform, and buffer data from a variety of sources.
 If the data requires additional processing that is not available in Beats, then Logstash can be added to the deployment.

 ### Putting the pieces together

-The following diagram illustrates how the components of Elastic Stack interact with each other:
+The following illustration shows how the components of Elastic Stack interact with each other:

 ![Elastic Stack][img.elastic-stack]